RaniiaAshraf/ITI_Graduationproject/README.md

   </div>

 ## On Private machine
-1) connect to public machine using key
+1) connected on public machine using key
 2) install docker

 ## On public machine